bhklab/bhklab-project-template/docs/troubleshooting.md

         git push origin gh-pages
         ```

-    This is only possible after you have created the repository on GitHub.
+    Note: This is only possible after you have created the repository on GitHub.

 The template will use mkdocs to build the documentation and deploy it to GitHub Pages.
 To set up GitHub Pages, follow these steps: